Skip to content

 Tax — The Furnished Holiday Let (FHL) tax regime was abolished in April 2025.
 Short-term let income is now taxed as standard rental income.
 Speak to an accountant about the impact on your tax position.

-For a complete overview of every regulation, see our short-term let regulations guide.
+For a complete overview of every regulation, see our short-term let regulations guide or our holiday let rules quick-read guide for the headline points only.

 Sources